-Located in the heart of the Lake District, the Outdoor Adventure Capital of the UK, Keswick is very accessible by all means of transport, meaning that you can consider the environment when planning your route to Keswick Mountain Festival.
+Keswick is located in the heart of the Lake District and is the Outdoor Adventure Capital of the UK.
+Keswick is very accessible by all means of transport, meaning that you can consider the environment when planning your route to Keswick Mountain Festival.

 Below we have provided information and useful links to help you find your way, whichever mode of transport you choose.

 From the M6 (traveling both North or South) take Junction 40 at Penrith for the North Lakes.
 From J40, follow the A66 West for approximately 17 miles to Keswick.

 The AA Route Planner and RAC Route Planner are an excellent way to plan your route to Keswick.

 The closest parking to the Festival Site is at Lake Road Car Park which is Pay and Display.

 Keswick Rugby Club also offer Pay and Display Parking a short walk from the Festival site through Hope Park